digital-preservation/droid/droid-binary/bin/Using sigtool.txt

 * convert signatures between binary and container syntax
 * convert signature XML files into new signature XML files using the new syntax.
 * summarise signature XML files into a tab-delimited signature summary using the new syntax.
-* test signatures to see if they work on files or a folder.
+* test binary or container signatures to see if they work on files or a folder.

 ## Usage
 To use sigtool: